nazimulhaque/pleroma-bot/README.md

 ## Introduction

-Some modifications to the pretty cool https://github.com/robertoszek/pleroma-bot tool in order to basically import a Twitter archive into a Pleroma server, preserving the original Tweet time.
+Some modifications to the pretty cool https://github.com/robertoszek/pleroma-bot tool with the primary goal to import a Twitter backup archive into a Pleroma server, preserving the original Tweet time.

 ## Features

 So basically, it does the following:
 * Can parse a Twitter [archive](https://twitter.com/settings/your_twitter_data), moving all your tweets to the Fediverse
+  * Preserving the original Tweet time.
 * Can use an RSS feed as the source of the tweets to post
 * Retrieves latest **tweets** and posts them on the Fediverse account if their timestamp is newer than the last post.
   * Can filter out RTs or not